globalbioticinteractions/globinizer/README.md

 Imports single github [GloBI](https://globalbioticinteractions.org) data repository and check whether it can be read.

-Used for automated travis checks for GloBI datasets.
-Example see https://github.com/globalbioticinteractions/template-dataset/blob/main/.travis.yml and https://github.com/globalbioticinteractions/template-dataset#enable-integration-testing .
+Used for automated checks for GloBI datasets.
+Example see https://github.com/globalbioticinteractions/template-dataset/blob/main/.github/workflows/review.yml and https://github.com/globalbioticinteractions/template-dataset#enable-integration-testing .

 ## Table of Contents